-Seamless Pipe Manufacturing Process: Seamless pipe is Strongest amongst all pipes type as it has a Homogenous structure throughout pipe length.
+Seamless pipe is Strongest amongst all pipes type as it has a Homogeneous structure throughout pipe length.

 Mandrel Mill Process

 In Mandrel Mill pipe manufacturing process, steel billet is heated to high temperature in the rotary furnace.
 A cylindrical hollow, which is also known as mother hollow, is produced with the help of a rotary piercer and set of roller arrangement that keeps the piercer at the center of the billet.
 Outside diameter of piercer is approximately that of the inside diameter of the finished pipe.
 With the help, secondary roller arrangement outside diameter and thickness are achieved.

 Mannesmann was German engineer who has invented this pipe manufacturing process.
 The only difference between Plug mill process and Mandrel mill process is that in mandrel method inside diameter is achieved in single pass whereas in Mannesmann multi-stage reduction is possible.

 Forged Seamless Pipe Manufacturing Process